Moonstroke/PUCA/README.md

   The function takes, as its first parameter, a pointer to an instance of the related type.

+- PUBLIC

+  The function is accessible from external scope.

+- PRIVATE

+  The function can only be referenced from inside the declaring module.

 ### 2. Variable attributes